 Other operational expenses are managed by the Central Office to ensure district-wide efficiency and savings.
 Among the positions managed centrally are bus aides, engineers, and custodians.
 Please refer to the department narratives for more details about each of these operational areas.

-Students, teachers, and parents of private/nonpublic schools are entitled to federal support through ESSA (Title I, Title II, Title III, Title IV) and the Individuals with Disabilities Education Act (IDEA).
-CPS must set aside federal funds to provide services to eligible private/nonpublic school students, teachers, and parents.
+Students, teachers, and parents of private/nonpublic schools are entitled to federal support through Every Student Succeeds Act (ESSA) (Title I, Title II, Title III, Title IV) and the Individuals with Disabilities Education Act (IDEA).
+As a result of Coronavirus Aid, Relief, and Economic Security (CARES) Act, private/nonpublic schools will also be entitled to a proportionate share of the CARES Elementary and Secondary School Emergency Relief Fund (ESSER) for the FY2020–21 school year.
+CPS must set aside a share of the federal funds it receives to make services available to eligible private/nonpublic school students, teachers, and parents.
+However, these funds are not paid directly to the private schools; instead, CPS operates these programs on behalf of eligible students, teachers, and parents.

-Each year, CPS oversees and manages nearly $30 million in services for approximately 60,000 students in 240 private schools.
-In addition, CPS oversees services for children who attend five residential sites for children under the guardianship of the Illinois Department of Children and Family Services.
+Each year, CPS oversees and manages services for approximately 61,000 students in 250 private schools, totaling almost $31 million under ESSA and additional $19 to $28 million under ESSER.
+In addition, CPS oversees services for children who attend seven residential sites that specialize in serving children under the guardianship of the Illinois Department of Children and Family Services.

-The following table shows the allocations for private/nonpublic federal programs.
+The following table shows the allocations for each of the federal programs.
 Funding is proportionate to the number of eligible students in each private school compared to the student’s designated CPS neighborhood school.
-FY2020 amounts are projections; the final amounts will be determined after the district’s FY2020 application is approved by the Illinois State Board of Education.
+FY2020 ESSER and FY2021 ESSA amounts are projections; the final amounts will be determined after the district’s applications are approved by the Illinois State Board of Education.

 District-run schools are organized into networks, which provide administrative support, strategic direction, and leadership development to the schools within the network.
 In FY2019, CPS moved from a 13-network structure to a 17-network structure to better support the unique needs of both elementary and high schools.
 Under the revised structure, elementary schools remained in their current networks, and high schools were placed into four new networks.